 Malcolm Turnbull's tactic of cancelling the House of Representatives' sitting next week is a short-sighted decision that smacks of lack of nerve.

 What's still missing in the religious freedoms debate is any clarity around what people think they won't be able to do, or where the existing laws are likely to fail to protect them.

-Michelle Grattan and Nick Klomp discuss the week in Australian politics.
+Michelle Grattan and Nick Klomp discuss the week in politics.